 A few other important things to know:

 - If you are receiving Social Security benefits, long term disability benefits or some other type of compensation for your disability, there may be an offset or reduction in your benefits if you also receive workers’ compensation benefits.
-It is important that you see an attorney to make sure that you are receiving the full benefits to which you are entitled.
+It is important that you see a work accident lawyer to make sure that you are receiving the full benefits to which you are entitled.

 - You do have the right to ask the Industrial Commission for permission to see a doctor of your choosing.
 However, if you are treated by your own doctor without getting permission, you may jeopardize your benefits.
 You should seek legal assistance or contact the Industrial Commission if you have a question about changing doctors or getting a second opinion.